IUCompPath/Reference_Material/README.md

 # Reference Material

-This repository contains various sources of open-source reading and reference material to get jump started on different areas of work that I am interested in.
+This repository contains various sources of open-source reading and reference material to get jump started on different areas of work that we are interested in.

 ## Table of Contents